 Discover folk - the CRM for people-powered businesses

-Why real estate agents need a CRM
+Why real estate agencies need a CRM

 Challenges without a CRM